skulldronite/VanityOS/Download List.md

 - This is our kitchen that we'll be using to create our ROMs with.

-2. Vanity OS Dev Kit:
+2. Vanity OS Dev Kit:  https://mega.nz/file/HOpn0SLI#QF_ikTLAw1u9TGGOJ6WMDzNxc8CVmeZRK7gfSZ-dC44

+- This contains all the files you'll need to build the ROM with, including the DB scripts, floating-feature files & camera_feature files, along with.